xraypy/xraylarch/doc/tutorial_modules.rst

 Notice a few differences.
 First, the '.lar' suffix was removed.
 Second, the name is **NOT IN QUOTES** as one my expect for a string containing a file name.
-This is because the **import** statement knows what extensions to look for: in this case, it will first look
+This is because the **import** statement knows what extensions to look for:

+  * module lookup
+  * import as..
+  * from xx import yy as zz

 Namespaces, again